canjs/canjs/docs/can-canjs/canjs.md

 Learning a new framework is hard.
 Different needs and experiences don't fit a one-size fits all solution.
-Our long list of guides are organized in a skill tree as follows, so can _level up_ faster by taking the guide that meets your needs.
+Our long list of guides are organized in a skill tree as follows, so you _level up_ faster by taking the guide that meets your needs.

 <a href="./doc/guides.html">